 At Wave Broadband we take your privacy seriously and we want you to know our policies.
-This Notice will give you an overview of those policies and how we will apply them in specific situations.
+This Policy will give you an overview of those policies and how we will apply them in specific situations.

 - How we use that information;

 - The nature, frequency and purpose of any disclosure we may make of that information and the types of persons and entities to which the disclosure may be made;